Context of the Education Profession (9862.2)

 Required IT skills

-The tutorials for this unit will take place in the Virtual Room in your UCLearn teaching site.
+The tutorials for this unit will take place face to face and in the Virtual Room in your UCLearn teaching site.
 The Virtual Room allows you to communicate in real time with your lecturer and other students.
 To participate verbally, rather than just typing, you will need a microphone.
 For best audio quality we recomment a microphone and speaker headset.
 For more information and to test your computer, go to the Virtual Room in your UCLearn site and 'Join Course Room'.
 This will trigger a tutorial to help familiarise you with the functionality of the virtual room.

 Work placement, internships or practicums